umbraco/UmbracoDocs/Reference/Config/umbracoSettings/index.md

 **EnsureUniqueNaming**

-Umbraco comes with a build-in action handler that ensures that 2 pages does not get identical urls.
+Umbraco comes with a built-in action handler that ensures that 2 pages does not get identical urls.
 In case of identical names, the handler will attach a counter to the duplicate name.

         <!-- if true umbraco will ensure that no page under the same parent has an identical name -->
         <ensureUniqueNaming>True</ensureUniqueNaming>